-Bernard Madoff, who masterminded Ponzi scheme that cost billions, dies
+Bernard Madoff, mastermind of vast Wall Street Ponzi scheme, dies at 82

 Their son Mark Madoff hanged himself in 2010, on the second anniversary of his father’s arrest, amid lawsuits seeking recovery of Madoff family assets to repay victims of the fraud.
 Before an earlier suicide attempt, his widow wrote in a book, Mark Madoff left a letter to his father.
 It read in part: “Bernie: Now you know how you have destroyed the lives of your sons by your life of deceit.”

 In 2012, Peter Madoff, who had been chief compliance officer at Bernard L. Madoff Investment Securities, was sentenced to a decade in prison after pleading guilty to charges related to the avoidance of taxes and false filings to regulators.
 He maintained that he had not been aware of his brother’s Ponzi scheme until shortly before it was revealed to the public.
+He was released from home confinement in 2020.

 In 2014, Mr. Madoff’s son Andrew died of mantle cell lymphoma.
 A complete list of survivors was not immediately available.